SCOPE OF THIS CHAPTER

 - That the practitioner remains in contact with the parent for as long as possible to 'get to know' the parent(s) so as to be able to provide information for the child later in their life;

 - Children's Social Services should seek to ensure that, following a request for a child to be relinquished, the matter should be transferred to the appropriate team best able to work with the parent/guardian and progress the child's plan as soon as possible.
-This may mean transferring such matters outside of the mainstream 'Transfer of Cases' policy and procedure. (see Allocation of Work and Transfer between Teams - to follow).
+This may mean transferring such matters outside of the mainstream 'Transfer of Cases' policy and procedure (see Transfer Process).

 Referrals will be received via the Contacts and Referrals Procedure and should be dealt with promptly.
 Requests may be self referrals or come from a GP, Midwife, school, other health professional or family member, etc.